MadAnalysis/pad_configuration/README.md

                     "url" : "location of the json file for full likelihoods" }
             ],
+            "detector" : {
-            "detector" : "location of the detector card" },
+                "name" : "name of the detector card", "url" : "location of the detector card" }
+        },
         "padversion"    : "PAD version of the analysis e.g. vSFS, v1.2, v1.1 etc.",
         "ma5version"    : "minimum madanalysis version required by the analysis",